jhu-ip/cs220-f23/assign/hw3.md

 </div>
 </div>

-*Update 2/19*: Clarified that error messages should be printed to `stderr`.
+Note 1: Note that error messages should be printed to `stderr`.
 See the [Program Behavior](#program-behavior) section.

-*Update 2/23*: Updated language on whether additional functions are required.

 ## Overview